 The Brazilian wax continues to raise eyebrows and create headlines.
-Most recently Cameron Diaz penned a section called ‘In Praise of Pubes’ in her self help/health manual ‘The Body Book’.
+In 2013 Cameron Diaz penned a section called ‘In Praise of Pubes’ in her self help/health manual ‘The Body Book’.
 Cameron describes Pubic hair as ‘Pretty Draping’.
 In an interview about the book she told You magazine that there is a biological reason for being “fully dressed”.
 She states “I am really concerned that young girls are making choices to get rid of something that is there for a purpose.
 It’s like saying, ‘I don’t need my nose’.”
 Okay…..So I get that Cameron doesn’t want to wax.
 No problem.
 Each to their own and all that but comparing pubes to a nose?
 Really?
-So where does it end?
-Cause I can’t see women walking round in Summer 2014 with hairy legs and that hair is also there for a purpose.

 In response to the Cameron Diaz Brazilian wax backlash Rosamund Urwin wrote a really funny article for the London Evening Standard ( I think it was meant to be funny, it made me laugh anyway!).
 Rosamund has a way of putting things ”Ferrero-Rocher flavoured Fanny” being a favourite.

 Dr Emily Gibson chips in, claiming that a Hollywood or Brazilian wax increases the risks of infection and sexually transmitted diseases.
 Gibson says, removing hair “irritates and inflames” the follicles.
 (This has some truth in it hence the after care instructions we give clients as well as the products we use to soothe and sanitise your post wax skin).
 It’s then suggested that staphylococcus aureus and MRSA prefer a hairless vulva.
 Whether there has actually been any research on this or if any statistics are available is not mentioned but the words ‘believed to’ are.